MATHEMATICS AT SUMMIT

 intro to algebra

 This is a fast-paced 7th-grade course appropriate for students who are able to understand and process new concepts quickly.
-This course covers all standard “Algebra 1” topics in depth and explores other advanced mathematical concepts like matrices and imaginary numbers.
-Emphasis is placed on polynomials, quadratic equations, systems of equations, rational expressions/equations, and advanced functions (log, exponential, composite).
+This course covers all “Algebra 1” topics in depth and challenges students to apply knowledge in problem-solving contexts.
+Emphasis is placed on linear, quadratic, exponential, and radical functions.

-Advanced Algebra 1 is an 8th grade version of Accelerated Algebra.
+Advanced Algebra is an 8th grade course that covers all material in an advanced Algebra 1 course.
 It is an in-depth study of algebraic symbolism, systems of equations, graphing, problem-solving, and probability and statistics.
-The students will build upon their previous knowledge to further understand the characteristics and representations of various functions, and relations including: linear, exponential, and quadratic equations, inequalities, complex numbers, and rational algebraic expressions.
+The students will build upon their previous knowledge from Introduction to Algebra to further understand the characteristics and representations of various functions, and relations including: linear, exponential, and quadratic equations.

 A high level of dedication is required to succeed in this course, as it requires students to learn a new way of thinking based on logical reasoning.
 The goal is to improve students' ability to think and express themselves clearly and accurately, and to learn the difference between "common sense" and a valid argument.
 Content of this course includes rigorous proofs based on definitions, postulates and theorems; angles and triangles, perpendicular and parallel lines and planes, polygons and their areas, similarity and congruence, coordinate geometry, constructions, symmetry and transformations, volumes of solids and an introduction to trigonometry.